 Magna joined the Jewish LearningWorks team in 2014 in the role of Development Associate.
 Her interest in fundraising began when she was hired to manage events for the largest provider of homeless services in San Francisco.
 She is excited to bring her talents and expertise to help support the important work of her dedicated colleagues.
 In her spare time, you will find Magna in downward dog, having a lively conversation or urban hiking with her tiny pooch.

-Meet Ronit Sharir, your Kesher Concierge in the South Peninsula.
-Originally from Israel, Ronit and her family lived for many years in the Seattle area and in 2012 moved to the south Peninsula.
-Ronit holds a B.A. in Sociology and South East Asia studies from the Hebrew University in Jerusalem, an MA in Labor Studies from Tel Aviv University and an MA in Managerial Leadership from City University Seattle WA.
-Ronit has strong background in organizational consulting, group facilitation and coaching in the business world, as well as in the Non-Profit world.
-Ronit is an active board member of MaagalimICC@OFJCC and a dedicated volunteer in various other Israeli/Jewish community activities.
-For many years Ronit held various positions in CISV.org, an International non profit educational organization that promotes global citizenship and friendship for children and youth.
-Ronit lives in Sunnyvale, she is married, has three children and 3 large fury dogs.
-Ronit is a natural networker who loves to meet and get to know new people and help them connect to one another.
+Originally from Israel, Ronit and her family moved to the south Peninsula in 2012.
+With a B.A. in Sociology and South East Asia studies from the Hebrew University in Jerusalem, an MA in Labor Studies from Tel Aviv University and an MA in Managerial Leadership from City University Seattle WA, Ronit has a strong background in organizational consulting, group facilitation and coaching in the business and non-profit worlds.
+She is an active board member of MaagalimICC@OFJCC and a dedicated volunteer in several Israeli/Jewish communities.
+Ronit is a natural networker who loves to meet and connect new people.
 In her free time, she enjoys reading, pilates, mix media art and traveling to new exotic places.